GED Manager is a portal designed exclusively for educators and GED Test Administrators to help them manage their educational programs.

 Through the GED Manager portal, Administrators and educators can get access to students’ score reports on the GED Ready® practice test and their official GED test score reports.

-They can use this information for tracking their students’ performances, help them attain better results when taking the test in the future, and invite successful test-takers to graduation meetings.
+They can use this information to track their students’ performances, help them attain better results when taking the test in the future, and invite successful test-takers to graduation meetings.

 The GED Administrator will submit a list of authorized users to the official GED organization, GED Testing Service.
 Thereafter, GED Testing Service will establish GED Manager accounts for authorized instructors and administrators that include students’ score reports.